-The Upper Wenatchee Passage Program (UWPP) is a collaborative effort between Chelan County, the U.S. Forest Service (USFS) and the Bureau of Reclamation (Reclamation) to acquire funds to replace nine barrier culverts that interrupt adult and juvenile salmonid passage in the Chiwawa and Middle Wenatchee subwatersheds (Figure 3).
+The Upper Wenatchee Passage Program (UWPP) is a collaborative effort between Chelan County, the U.S. Forest Service (USFS) and the Bureau of Reclamation (Reclamation) to acquire funds to replace nine barrier culverts that interrupt adult and juvenile salmonid passage in the Chiwawa and Middle Wenatchee subwatersheds.
 The biological goal of the UWPP is to increase fish passage into Alder Creek, Clear Creek, Beaver Creek and Skinney Creek.
-The objectives include replacing 9 barrier culverts with fish-friendly structures to provide over 11 additional river miles (RM) of spawning and rearing habitat for Upper Columbia steelhead, spring Chinook and bull trout.
-Culverts were selected in groups or complexes to be replaced concurrently in order to increase the potential increment of habitat gain with each barrier correction.
-Beaver Creek is a tributary to the Middle Wenatchee, which has a known occurrence of all three ESA listed species (Table 2) and is listed as a Category 1 (UCRTT 2003).
-This application is proposing to replace 3 barrier culverts in Beaver Creek located in the Middle Wenatchee watershed to provide 2.99 RM of habitat.
+The objectives include replacing 9 barrier culverts with fish-friendly structures to provide over 11 RM of additional spawning and rearing habitat for Upper Columbia steelhead, spring Chinook and bull trout.